How To Make A Plate Wreath Damage Free!

 - Alternatively, you can use faux eucalyptus bundles, or succulents for a different look.

-- When choosing a wreath base, consider the size and weight of the plates, and opt for a sturdy option such as a metal mesh wreath form, wire wreath frame, grapevine wreath, or foam wreath form.
+- When choosing a wreath base, consider the size and weight of the plates, and opt for a sturdy option such as a metal mesh wreath form, wire wreath frame, grapevine wreath, or foam wreath.
 Alternatively, you can get creative and make your own wreath base using cardboard or paper plates, making it a fun and family-friendly project.

 Finally, adding decorative elements like blooming artichokes, baby’s breath, faux lavender, faux eucalyptus bundles, or succulents will enhance the overall look of your plate wreath.

-I hope you enjoyed learning about ideas on how to make a plate wreath craft: damage free and add on to your home!
-Let me know your thoughts in the comment section.
-As always, if you have any questions feel free to send me an email.
-I’m here to help!
+I hope you enjoyed learning about ideas on how to make a plate wreath damage free and add on to your home! Â Let me know your thoughts in the comment section. Â As always, if you have any questions feel free to an email. Â I’m here to help!

 Happy Crafting!!